 Even a cursory look at the numbers highlights ESG’s potential to outperform.
 One research paper on ESG investing found that, in the first four months of 2020, “more than 70% of funds focused on ESG investments outperformed their counterparts.”
 Similarly, “nearly 60% of ESG funds outperformed the wider market over the past decade.”
 ESG is certainly not a foolproof ‘win-win’ of ‘doing well by doing good’, but the vital signs of what is a nascent market are encouraging.

 ESG investing, however, isn’t something investors should rush to without performing adequate research.
 According to a report by Boring Money, 52% of people don’t know enough about ESG to invest in it confidently.
 The same report found that 66% want their investments to have a positive impact – the challenge now is for technical understanding to catch up with demand.

 What are the key concerns with ESG investing?

 There are some issues with ESG investing that need to be overcome.
-One of the biggest of these challenges can be found in the definition of ESG itself – there is a lack of clarity around what we mean when we use terms like ‘sustainable’, ‘green’, or ‘ethical’.
+One of the biggest of these challenges can be found in the definition of ESG itself – there is a lack of clarity around what we mean when we use terms like ‘sustainable’, ‘green’, ‘ethical’ or ‘socially responsible’.